Oliver2213/showerthoughtMOTD/README.md

-# Showerthought - get a random showerthought from the subreddit with the same name
+# ShowerthoughtMOTD - get a random showerthought from the subreddit with the same name

 I use this script in my MOTD for amusement and more than ocasionally a really deep or interesting thought.